 - Inserting text or keywords into a page only when the User-agent requesting the page is a search engine, not a human visitor

-Your variation pages should maintain the spirit of the content on your original pages.
-Those variations shouldn’t change the meaning of or your user’s general perception of that original content.
+Your variant pages should maintain the spirit of the content on your original pages.
+Those variants shouldn’t change the meaning of or your user’s general perception of that original content.

 Only Run the Test As Long As Necessary